pts/pdfsizeopt/README.md

 processor and Apple Silicon (ARM processor).

-If you have an older Mac running Mac OS X Leopard 10.5 -- macOS Mojave 10.14, follow the section ``Installation instructions and usage on older macOS'' instead.
+If you have an older Mac running Mac OS X Leopard 10.5 -- macOS Mojave 10.14, follow the section *Installation instructions and usage on older macOS* instead.

 These instructions are not tested yet.
 See https://github.com/pts/pdfsizeopt/issues/154 for progress updates.